ivicakartelo/LearnFramework1/README.md

 CRUD stay for Create, Read, Update and Delete.
 SQL equivalents are: INSERT, SELECT, UPDATE, DELETE.

 # The Front End
-of application is Responsive Web Design, Mobile First.
+of the application is Responsive Web Design, Mobile First.

+# The Back End
+of the application are PHP SQL